 Many homeowners name a family member (or sometimes a friend) as the sole beneficiary of their estate via a will.
 This will mean that the nominated family member inherits the property along with any mortgage debt left.

-If you’ve inherited a property with an outstanding mortgage, you might decide that you want to sell the property to settle any mortgage debts left by the deceased mortgage borrower .
-However, you may be able to keep the property and remortgage in order to make the repayments more affordable for you.
+If you’ve inherited a property with an outstanding mortgage, you might decide that you want to sell the property to settle any mortgage debts left by the deceased mortgage borrower.
+However, you may be able to keep the property and remortgage to make the repayments more affordable for you.

 Additionally, the deceased homeowner may have other debts, and an “executor” may use any assets, which could include the property, to pay off any of these debts.